What is the New York Health Act?

 New York Health will fully cover all medically necessary services comprehensive outpatient and inpatient medical care, primary and preventive care, prescription drugs, laboratory tests, mental health, reproductive health, rehabilitation, dental, vision, hearing, and medical supply costs.
 All New Yorkers would gain access to all benefits required by current state insurance law or provided by the state public employee package, Family Health Plus, Child Health Plus, Medicare, or Medicaid, as well as others added by the plan.

-New York Health covers all residents of New York state from birth until death, regardless of health, financial or employment status.
+New York Health covers anyone who works full-time or lives in New York.
+Coverage is available regardless of health, financial or employment status for New Yorkers.
 Coverage follows you if you travel, retire, or lose your job.

 We provide fire and police protection for everyone – why shouldn’t we do that for healthcare?
 With New York Health, no one would be denied care because of pre-existing conditions and no insurance company clerks would tell your doctor how to practice medicine.